mike-edward/mike-edward/README.md

 **`IT Support Technician`**

 Highly disciplined, hardworking, and a fast learner with a strong commitment to building a career in IT Support.
 Open to First Line IT Support / Service Desk roles, focused on gaining practical, hands-on experience.
-Certified in CCNA and ITIL5 Foundation, with developing skills in Windows Server, Active Directory, Group Policy, and Microsoft Intune (MDM/MAM).

 ---